Western Sydney: Indigenous settlement

 Near Penrith, numerous Aboriginal stone tools were found in Cranebrook Terraces gravel sediments dating to 50,000–45,000 BP.
 For more than 30,000 years, Aboriginal people from the Gandangara tribe have lived in the Fairfield area.
 Prior to the arrival of the Europeans, the Penrith area was home to the Mulgoa tribe of the Dharug people, who spoke the Dharug language.
 They lived in makeshift huts called gunyahs, hunted native animals such as kangaroos, and fished in the Nepean River.
 The Auburn area was once used by Dharug people as a market place for the exchange of goods between them and Dharawal people on the coast.
 The area that later became Campbelltown was inhabited prior to European settlement by the Tharawal people.
 The people of what is now known as Carlingford, a suburb on the eastern peripheries of the greater west, were the Wallumedegal people, who practised fire-stick farming along the northern banks of the Parramatta River, which encouraged animals to graze, thus enhancing the ease of hunting and gathering.
-Most of the natives died due to introduced diseases, such as smallpox, following the arrival of the First Fleet, and the remainder were largely relocated to government farms and a series of settlements.
+Most of the First Nations Peoples living in the area died due to introduced diseases, such as smallpox, following the arrival of the First Fleet, and the remainder were largely relocated to government farms and a series of settlements.